Beyond Linear Probes: Dynamic Safety Monitoring for Language Models: Experiments

 \subsection{Scaling safety with test-time compute}

-\paragraph{Datasets} We train safety monitors on two large-scale safety datasets.
-The popular WildGuardMix dataset \citep{han2024wildguard} contains $86.8$k/$1.7$k training/test sequences, respectively; each of which is labeled as harmful/harmless.
+\paragraph{Datasets} We train safety monitors on the large-scale safety dataset WildGuardMix \citep{han2024wildguard}, containing $86.8$k/$1.7$k training/test sequences, respectively; each of which is labeled as harmful/harmless.
 WildGuardMix contains a large number of adversarially crafted prompts, making it a particularly challenging benchmark.
-We also explore the larger BeaverTails \citep{beavertails} dataset, consisting of $301$k/$30$k training/test prompts, respectively, containing similar binary labels.
-For both datasets, we randomly partition the training set into an $80/20$ training/validation set, on which we perform basic hyperparameter optimization.
+We randomly partition the training set into an $80/20$ training/validation set, on which we perform basic hyperparameter optimization.

 \paragraph{Base models} To demonstrate the performance of TPCs on models with a range of existing guardrails, we experiment with \textbf{four} different LLMs of three kinds; (1) instruction-tuned model \texttt{gemma-3-27b-it} \citep{team2025gemma}, (2) non-chat base models \texttt{Qwen3-30B-A3B-Base} \citep{qwen3technicalreport} and \texttt{llama-3.2-3B} \citep{dubey2024llama}, and (3) recent reasoning model \texttt{gpt-oss-20b} \citep{agarwal2025gpt}.